-Our laboratory is primarily interested in understanding the mechanisms underlying metastasis and therapeutic side effects.
+Our laboratory is primarily interested in understanding the mechanisms underlying metastasis and therapeutic side effects and resistance.
 We are particularly focused on breast cancer and the Krüppel-like transcription factor 8 (KLF8), a protein frequently overexpressed in multiple types of cancer.
-We are also interested in understanding the mechanisms behind tumor resistance to anticancer therapies.
+We are also interested in understanding the mechanisms behind neurodegenerative disorders such as Alzheimer’s Disease.

 Metastasis is responsible for 90% of all cancer deaths.
 It requires for some tumor cells to leave the primary tumor mass, enter, travel with and leave the blood or lymph circulation, and land on a different tissue or organ to form the secondary tumor in a distant location in the body.
 Our laboratory seeks to understand role of KLF8 in various cellular processes successful metastasis relies on.
 The first cellular process is epithelial-mesenchymal transition (EMT), the change of epithelial to mesenchymal morphology and function for some cells to depart from the primary tumor and start the journey of metastasis.
 The second process is degradation of the extracellular protein matrix by the cell on the journey to pave their way towards the vascular vessels.
 The third process is transendothelial migration, a mechanism the metastatic tumor cell uses to penetrate the vascular walls and enter or exit the circulation.
 In addition, both tumor angiogenesis, the formation of new vessels within the tumor, and cytoskeletal re-organization are required for the primary tumor growth as well as colonization, the outgrowth of a micrometastasis to form a clinically relevant secondary tumor.
 Our work, together with that of other laboratories, has demonstrated the role of KLF8 in regulating some of these processes contributing to metastasis.